 LAPD probing Danny Masterson over sex assault allegations

-In this March 24, 2014 file photo, actor Danny Masterson arrives at Youth for Human Rights International Celebrity Benefit at Beso Hollywood in Los Angeles.
+In this Jan.
+24, 2012 file photo,actor Danny Masterson poses for a portrait in Park City, Utah.
 Los Angeles police are investigating after three women reported being sexually assaulted by Masterson in the early 2000s, but the actor denies the allegations, which he says are motivated by the producer of an anti-Scientology television series.

 Add your comments below